Lisa Krieg , Director of Enrollment Services / Associate Vice President for Campus Affairs

 Student Accounts Office

-Student account invoices (E-Bills) are produced on the last day of each month.
+Student account invoices are produced on the last day of each month.
 Invoices detail all transactions processed in the month, as well as any charges due in the future.
-Students receive an e-mail notification from the Student Accounts Office when a new E-Bill is ready for viewing on Student Information Online.
-Payments for amounts due from a monthly E-Bill must be received by the 15th of the next calendar month.
+Students receive an e-mail notification from the Student Accounts Office when a new invoice is ready for viewing on Student Information Online.
+Payments for amounts due from a monthly invoice must be received by the 15th of the next calendar month.

 All student account invoices are available to view, print, or download through Student Information Online (SIO).
 Students can log onto Student Information Online with their Andrew ID and password.